awsdocs/aws-systems-manager-user-guide/doc_source/sysman-parameter-name-constraints.md

 + **Case sensitivity**: Parameter names are case sensitive\.
 + **Spaces**: Parameter names can't include spaces\.
 + **Valid characters**: Parameter names can consist of the following symbols and letters only: `a-zA-Z0-9_.-/`
-+ **Length**: The maximum length for the fully qualified parameter name you specify is 1011 characters\. \(The maximum storage length for the parameter name field in the system is 2048 characters\.
-However, this length includes capacity for additional system attributes that are not part of the name\.\)
++ **Length**: The maximum length for the fully qualified parameter name you specify is 1011 characters\.
 + **Prefixes**: A parameter name *cannot* be prefixed with "aws" or "ssm" \(case\-insensitive\)\.
 For example, attempts to create parameters with the following names will fail with an exception:
   + awsTestParameter
   + SSM\-testparameter